github/developer.github.com/content/guides/best-practices-for-integrators.md

 You can always [check your rate limit status](/v3/rate_limit/) at any time.
 Checking your rate limit incurs no cost on your rate limit.

+### Adjusting for API errors

+Although your code would never introduce a bug, you may find that you've encountered successive error when trying to access the API.

+Rather than ignore the errors, you should ensure that you're correctly interacting with the API.
+For example, if an endpoint requests a string and you're passing it a numeral, you're going to receive a validation error, and your call won't succeed.

+Intentionally ignoring repeated validation errors may result in the suspension of your app for abuse.
+Rare though it may be, please ensure that you address any errors in the way you are calling the API, should they ever occur.